-VMC - Velocity Made good to Course.
-In-depth explanation here and here
+VMC - Velocity Made good to Course In-depth can be displayed in the dashboard by Misc. / Settings. explanation here and here

 PERF - Performance of your boat, expressed as a percentage.
 Your boat takes a performance hit each time you change course.
 The amount of performance loss and return depends on the specific polar in use and the degree/amount of course change.